k3luu/thh/content/fundamentals/tent/index.md

 <iframe title="video" src="https://www.youtube.com/embed/UCzegdTxbXU" width="600" height="400" frameBorder="0" allowFullScreen></iframe>

 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Setting up a tent is straight forward, but it can be difficult and confusing your first time around.
+Setting up a tent is straight forward, but it can be difficult and confusing your first time around.
 Before you head out, we recommend practicing at home!

 ###Picking the Ideal Location